Tag: eastern

 1905 Hartford Senators

-After the 1905 season, Clarkin sold his top pitcher William Foxen to Providence for $250.
-The sale of Foxen was the first of many transacted by Clarkin, who acquired a reputation for selling players.
+In the offseason, Clarkin sold his top pitcher William Foxen to Providence for $250.
+The sale of Foxen was the first of many transacted by Clarkin, who acquired a reputation for selling top players.
 In 1906, Bert Daly served as player-manager until midway through the season, when he left to practice medicine in his hometown in Bayonne, New Jersey.
-Clarkin became sole owner of the Senators and Harry Noyes was named player-manager.
-Hartford signed Herman Bronkie of Manchester, Connecticut, a rookie third baseman who later signed with the Cleveland Naps.
+Clarkin became sole owner and Harry Noyes was named player-manager.
+Hartford signed Herman Bronkie of Manchester, Connecticut, a rookie third baseman who later made his American League debut with the Cleveland Naps.

 1906 Hartford Senators